 Treatment of an MCL injury depends on the severity and whether there are other concurrent injuries.

-Grade I sprains may heal by itself in a few weeks time.
+- Grade I sprains may heal by themselves in a few week’s time.
 It may take 6-8 weeks to develop maximum strength in the ligaments (time for collagen fibers to mature).
-Initial treatment as always in sports injury will be relative rest, icing, compression/ supporting the joint, protection (avoid painful weight bearing activities).
-Some NSAIDS can be prescribed by a physician to reduce pain.
+Initial treatment as always in sports injury will be relative rest, icing, compression/ supporting the joint, protection (avoid painful weight-bearing activities).
+Some NSAIDs can be prescribed by a physician to reduce pain.

 Physiotherapy is recommended to hasten the healing process.
-A physiotherapist uses some modalities, soft tissue techniques, strengthening exercises and later on focus in on complete rehabilitation so to avoid any factor that may contribute to reoccurrence.
+A physiotherapist uses some modalities, soft tissue techniques, strengthening exercises, and later on, focus on complete rehabilitation so to avoid any factor that may contribute to reoccurrence.

-With a grade III injury, the patient usually wears a hinged knee brace to protect the injury from weight-bearing stresses.
+- With a grade III injury, the patient usually wears a hinged knee brace to protect the injury from weight-bearing stresses.
 The aim is to allow ligament healing and gradually return to normal activities.
-It may take 3-4 month to completely return to sporting activity.
-This is again only possible with intensive post operative physiotherapy rehabilitation.
+It may take 3-4 months to completely return to sporting activity.
+This is again only possible with intensive post-operative physiotherapy rehabilitation.